-Undiagnosed and untreated fungal infections sometimes seem to me to be one of the biggest failures of pediatrics today.
+Can a baby have a fungal infection?
+Yes – and undiagnosed, untreated fungal (yeast, thrush) infections could be one of one biggest failures of pediatrics today.
 How could this be?

 Most children who come to me for nutrition intervention only get to me as a last resort.
 They’ve been to gastroenterologists, neurologists, psychiatrists, feeding therapists, occupational therapists, behavior therapists, speech therapists.
-The last thing their parents want to do is change up the food in the house – especially when this parade of specialists doesn’t know how to help them do that, and they tell parents it won’t do any good anyway (as most of them have told my patients).
+The last thing their parents want to do is change up the food in the house – especially when specialists don’t help them do that, and they tell parents it won’t do any good anyway (as most of them have told my patients).
 Too much work, right?

 But eventually parents are at wits’ end.
-They have a picky child who eats poorly or grows weakly or has reflux.
-Or they have an enthusiastic eater (read: stuffs food in mouth to choking) for one thing: Sugar.
-Starchy, sugar food like bread, chips, Goldfish crackers, candy, carbs, dairy junk (yogurt tubes or sugary milk substitutes).
+They have a picky child who eats poorly, grows weakly, or has reflux.
+Or they have an enthusiastic but still picky eater (read: stuffs food in mouth to choking) who loves starchy, sugary food like bread, chips, cheese crackers, candy, carbs, dairy junk (yogurt tubes or sugary milk substitutes).
 Their kids have big behavior problems: Tantrums well past toddler years.
-They’re unable to go to public places, like restaurants, supermakets, or malls.
-They get kicked out of one school after another, for being aggressive, combative, or oppositional.
+They can easily melt down, overstimulated, in public places, like restaurants, supermakets, or malls.
+They struggle at school, for being aggressive, combative, inattentive, or oppositional.
 All before they are five or six years old….
 Uncle!
 Time to try that crazy nutrition stuff.

 Recent reports indicate that you can even improve conditions like these through a fecal transplant – using a healthy donor’s poo to reboot your own colon with microbes that know how to run a clean shop in there.
 Good gut bugs communicate intimately with the immune system, and help it “learn” – learn what is friend, what is foe, what to react to, what to ignore, what to kill and pull apart, what to leave alone.

-The pharmaceutical industry only makes hay when they can sell the bleep out of a patent (like, say, hundreds of millions of dollars in a single year from just one vaccine product).
+The pharmaceutical industry only makes hay when they can sell a patented product (as in for example, hundreds of millions of dollars in a single year from just one vaccine).
 But they can’t get far with … your poo.
 That stuff is yours.
 It’s definitely not patentable.
-Pharma also can’t get far with food.
+Pharma also can’t get far with food, which is not patentable either.
 If you eat better, they lose money.
-Food isn’t patentable, unless it’s processed beyond recognition or engineered genetically by Monsanto (patenting everything you eat is their business model, which is why they really don’t want you to learn about how bad GMO foods are for your gut, or to even know they’re in your food – hence the labeling battles).
+Food isn’t patentable unless it’s processed beyond recognition or engineered genetically by Monsanto (patenting everything you eat is their business model, which is why they really don’t want you to learn about how bad GMO foods are for your gut, or to even know they’re in your food – hence the labeling battles).
 Probiotics are naturally occurring organisms.
 Not patentable, because they simply already exist.
-But food, probiotics, and even someone else’s poo may be better for your health than just about any drug or vaccine ever could be.
+But food, probiotics, and even someone else’s poo may be better for kids than many of the drugs they are routinely given.

-I digress a little here, but to a point: These addled kids with the desperate parents tend to have really disrupted gut biomes.
+I digress a little here, but to a point: These addled kids tend to have really disrupted gut biomes.
 And, they are very often full of yeast.
-Fungal species.
-That is, any of a number of strains of Candida or Saccharomyces or other fungal strains.
+This can be like thrush throughout the GI tract, whether or not it’s visible in the mouth.
+That means there is too much Candida, Saccharomyces or other fungal strains in charge of the gut biome – and hence, your child’s digestion, absorption, and eliminations.

 And, we find yeast.
 Lots of yeast.

-Fungal microbes are common members of our micro biome.
+Now, here’s the thing.
+Fungal microbes are somewhat usual members of our micro biome.
 But, they are normally kept in check by a healthy immune system.
-Mostly, they only raise an eyebrow for your doctor if your child has (a) thrush, in which white fluffy fungal stuff is literally coming out both ends – mouth and anus; or, (b) very serious immune deficiency problems, like leukemia or AIDS or neutropenia.
+Mostly, they only raise an eyebrow for your doctor if your child has (a) florid thrush, in which white fluffy fungal stuff is literally coming out both ends – mouth and anus; or, (b) very serious immune deficiency problems, like leukemia or AIDS or neutropenia.
 If a child has a fungal skin rash, usual practice is to give a topical anti fungal cream.
-Other than that, pediatricians are generally unconcerned about yeast overgrowth in the body.
-It’s assumed that this isn’t a thing- without ever actually checking.
+Other than that, pediatricians and gastroenterologists are generally unconcerned about yeast overgrowth in the body, because they are trained to only manage it for immune suppressed people.

-Besides checking stool cultures, I may also request a urine microbial acid test that looks for the down stream products that yeast cells make.
-Finding loads of these in urine means that fungal species may be present throughout the body to a level that is less than healthy.
-It can mean that the child’s repeat urinary tract infections are fungal, not bacterial – in which case, antibiotics will not only do no good but will actually worsen the infection.
+But thrush can indicate yeast is a player even after an oral medicine like gentamicin clears it from the mouth.
+It’s easy to find out.
+Besides checking stool cultures or stool DNA analysis for yeast, I may also request a urine microbial acid test that looks for the “trash” that yeast cells make.
+Finding loads of this trash in urine means that yeast is present somewhere in body, possibly to a degree that is disruptive for mood, behavior, stooling, appetite, or more.
+It may even mean that a child’s repeat urinary tract infections are from yeast, not bacteria – in which case, antibiotics will not only do no good but will actually worsen the infection.

-We can look at fungal and mold illness in many other ways with other lab tests, but the bottom line is this: A lot of children seem to be walking around with a lot more fungal and mold microbes in them than is healthy.
+You can look at yeast (or mold for that matter) in many other ways with other lab tests, but the bottom line is this: A lot of children seem to be walking around with a lot more fungal and mold microbes in them than is healthy.
 What does this do?
 Typical symptoms are:

 – Constipation severe enough for kids to be Miralax or enema-dependent, or to have had hospitalizations to clear fecal impactions